mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/async/flow/Hot Flow and Cold Flow Usage.md

 above code create multiple flows.

 4 - Configuration change re-starts the flow
 When configuration change happen onCompletion call and flow get cancel and restart.
 Issue number 3 and 4 we can not fix it.

 How we can fix this :

-the flows create with flow builder are cold flow by default and for fix for issue number 3 and 4 for we need to convert cold Flow to holtFlow.
+The flows create with flow builder are cold flow by default and for fix for issue number 3 and 4 for we need to convert cold Flow to holtFlow.
 What is different between ColdFlow and HotFlow:

 ColdFlow:
 - become active on collection : It means only if somebody starts to collect then flow starts to emit values.
 - become inactive on cancellation of the collecting coroutine.

-  For instance:

   ```kt
   val flowOne =flow{
       println("emit 1")